NurSedaNur/YemekTarifiSite/README.md

 ### Database Connection

 In the project, the database connection is defined in **sqlsinif.cs** file.
 In this file, you can run the project by entering your database connection information.

+#### Features

+- **Admin Panel:**
+  Admins have the following authorizations:
+  - Edit categories
+  - Editing recipes
+  - Comment approval
+  - View messages
+  - Choosing the meal of the day
+  - Approval of proposed recipes
+  - Update about us text

+- **User Panel:**
+  Users can do the following operations:
+  - View recipes and comments on these recipes on the homepage
+  - View the dish of the day
+  - Recipe suggestion
+  - View information about us
+  - Sending a message
+  - List the dishes belonging to the category

 You can run the project in **Visual Studio** by importing the database on **SQL Server**.
 This project is an example of a complete application for recipe sharing and management.